GadgetAngel/just-the-docs/docs/configuration.md

 # Color scheme supports "dark", "light", and your custom schemes:
 # color_scheme: nil                # default: light
 color_scheme: light                # default: light
-# To add a button to switch all pages to a different scheme:
+# To add a button to switch all pages to switch color modes between color_scheme and toggle_color_scheme modes:
 toggle_color_scheme: dark          # default: nil (no toggle button)
 # To display the toggle button only on one page:
 toggle_page_url: nil               # default: nil (display on all pages)

-# To toggle automatically when the system mode preference changes:
 # To toggle automatically when the system mode preference changes - set toggle_auto_mode: true,
 #    this will allow the user to force the default color mode for the site (i.e. the inital mode will be automatically
 #    switched to which ever mode the user has set in OS preferences).
 For toggle_auto_mode to work
 #    as it should (meaning that the OS preference of light and dark mode has prescendance over the manual mode), so if you have
 #    a manual mode switch button present you can temporaially change the mode to the opposite but once you
 #    go to another page on the site or refresh you browser window the mode will switch to the OS preference you
-#    set for your system.
+#    set for your OS.
 If you want to switch modes you need to do it on you OS preferences or your system.
 #    So the manual button is a temporary switch of mode.
 Once you are taken to a link off the site the mode will
 #    depend on that exteranl web site's setup.
 # To toggle the pages manually - set toggle_auto_mode: nil
 #     With toggle_auto_mode set to nil then the OS preference is IGNORED and only the manual selection will
-#     change the mode from dark to light.  the Voron Docs site will always be initially displayed in DARK mode.
+#     change the mode from dark to light.
+This web site will always be initially displayed in the mode set by color_scheme.
-#     The User will have to manully switch to the color-blind friendly light mode.
+#     The User will have to manully switch to the toggle_color_scheme mode.
 Once the mode is switched it
 #     will persist across web site pages and browser refreshs of the page until you change the mode back.
 #     So the manual button is a persistanct switch of mode.
-Again, Once you are taken to a link off the site the
+Again, Once you are taken to a link off site the
 #     mode will depend on that external web site's setup.
 toggle_auto_mode: nil            # default: nil (manual toggle)